-Astra now supports the CVS service type with Cloud Volumes Service for Google Cloud.
+Astra Control Service now supports the CVS service type with Cloud Volumes Service for Google Cloud.
 This is in addition to already supporting the CVS-Performance service type.
-Just as a reminder, Astra uses Cloud Volumes Service for Google Cloud as the backend storage for your persistent volumes.
+Just as a reminder, Astra Control Service uses Cloud Volumes Service for Google Cloud as the backend storage for your persistent volumes.

-This enhancement means that Astra can now manage app data for Kubernetes clusters that are running in any Google Cloud region where Cloud Volumes Service is supported.
+This enhancement means that Astra Control Service can now manage app data for Kubernetes clusters that are running in any Google Cloud region where Cloud Volumes Service is supported.